May Ling Kwok

 Jamie Syer

-Jamie Syer was Dean of the Victoria Conservatory of Music until 2012.
+Jamie was Dean of the Victoria Conservatory of Music until 2012.
 He was Head of the Conservatory’s Keyboard Department, and also taught at the UVic School of Music.
 As a lecturer for UVic’s Faculty of Continuing Education, he led two arts-related travel tours to France.
+He is the founder of the Victoria Conservatory’s Young Artists Collegium program, which offers an enriched curriculum for talented young musicians.

 Bruce Vogt

-Canadian pianist Bruce Vogt was born in southern Ontario but for the past 43 years has lived and worked in Victoria, BC and taught at the University of Victoria as Professor of Piano.
+Canadian pianist Bruce Vogt was born in southern Ontario but for the past 44 years has lived and worked in Victoria, BC and taught at the University of Victoria as Professor of Piano.
 As a soloist, he has appeared regularly in concerts within Canada and he tours yearly in many countries throughout Europe and Asia.
 His repertoire encompasses music from the sixteenth century to the present.
 In addition to having a special affinity for the music of Franz Liszt, he has performed on period instruments, and commissioned and premièred a number of new works.

 Because he sees teaching and working with young pianists and with piano teachers as an important commitment, he makes himself available as much as possible for master classes, workshops, festival adjudications, and lectures.